 My old Safari motorhome had a different material–instead of an acrylic fabric, it had a vinyl-coated polyester mesh.
 When I sold that rig at 21 years old, its original awnings still looked brand new.
 There wasn’t the slightest tear, they breathed well, and water couldn’t pool on them.
 (In a hard enough rain, water would drip through) I’ve been able to find the same stuff, but only in 60″ widths, and it’s quite expensive.

-While looking for something else, I came across this material that I could get for about $75 big enough to do one of my 10’x16′ awnings with no seams.
+While looking for something else, I came across that I could get for about $75 big enough to do one of my 10’x16′ awnings with no seams.

 It’s not exactly what I wanted, but it’s an open mesh, non-fraying, and most importantly, cheap enough to try.
 If you look at the reviews, there are lots of people that leave them out in all kinds of weather (not always without incident), standing up better than you’d expect with most RV canopies.